- Music Performance, Anthropology/Sociology

 - How did Albion help you get there?

-- I never would have become a singer if I did not attend Albion.
+- I never would have become a singer, and then an arts administrator, if I did not attend Albion.
 Several professors in the Music Department saw something in me that I was not aware of as an 18-year-old first-year.
-The Music faculty offered me my first choral solo, first role in an opera, first time singing with orchestra, first competition win, and even a couple of professional gigs.
+The Music faculty offered me my first choral solo, first role in an opera, first time singing with an orchestra, first competition win, and even a couple of professional gigs.
 They were the first people who told me that music was not just a crazy dream, but a legitimate professional goal.

 - For me, Albion...